Bluebird Botanicals Glossary of CBD Terms

 Steam distillation: An extraction method that uses high-pressure steam to separate compounds from inert plant matter.
 In regards to hemp extractions, these compounds include cannabinoids, terpenes, and flavonoids, although the high temperatures often damage the cannabinoids, making it a more preferable extraction method for terpenes and flavonoids.

 Synthetic cannabinoids: A series of cannabinoids produced in laboratories based on the blueprint of the cannabinoids found in the plant and in vertebrates.
 They are used to probe and study the endocannabinoid system to better understand how it works.

 Terpenes: The primary constituent of many essential oils found in plants like cannabis.
 Terpenes are what give cannabis and other plants their distinct smell and flavor.

 THC: Delta-9 tetrahydrocannabinol, or THC, is the cannabinoid found in cannabis that gets users “high.”
 It is a partial agonist of the CB1 and CB2 receptors in humans.

 Winterization: Winterization is a process that uses a solvent and cold temperatures to separate lipids and other desired oil compounds from waxes.

-Still have questions?
 Bluebird’s Customer Care Team is always here for you.
-Give us a call at (720) 726-5132 or email info@BluebirdBotanicals.com to get in touch with a real human who can help.
+Email info@BluebirdBotanicals.com to get in touch with a real human who can help.